 The concept of admitting total defeat can be misleading.
 It’s more accurately recognizing that you can handle some things and others you can not.

-If that weren’t the case we wouldn’t of the diversity of jobs and skills which compose society.
+If that weren’t the case we wouldn’t have the diversity of jobs and skills which compose society.
 Your strength may be my weakness and my weakness may be your strength.
 To be human is a give and take enterprise.

 Consequently, admitting powerlessness is what provides you with strength.
 This may feel counterintuitive, but if you are absolutely convinced you cannot drink, then nothing can make you return to it.

-Cultivate A Lifestyle That Is Not Compatible With The Drink
+A Lifestyle That Is Not Compatible With The Drink

 Once more, as you progress through the remainder of the steps you will cultivate a lifestyle that is not compatible with the drink.